Home/Blog/Health Conditions/Disorder & Deficiency/What Are the Different Types of Constipation? Causes and Treatments

 a) Normal transit constipation

-• It is the most common form of constipation.
+• The most common form of constipation.

 Read more: Best Home Remedies to Get Rid of Bloating